our services

-pcos specialist
+PCOS specialist

-Polycystic ovary syndrome (PCOS) refers to a group of symptoms that are caused by an imbalance in two key hormones: androgens and insulin.
+APolycystic ovary syndrome (PCOS) refers to a group of symptoms that are caused by an imbalance in two key hormones: androgens and insulin.
 Insulin is the hormone your body needs to metabolize sugar.

 Androgens are known as male hormones because they include testosterone and they’re responsible for male characteristics.
 However women also need androgens, but they just produce a smaller amount.

 PCOS develops when high levels of insulin trigger the production of androgens.
 As a result, women end up with abnormally high levels of androgens, which disrupts their ovaries.
-Androgens make the ovaries stop releasing eggs and lead to the development of cysts.
+Androgens make the ovaries stop releasing eggs and lead to the development of cysts.- Abnormal menstrual bleeding, such as irregular periods, no periods, or heavy bleeding

 - Ovarian cysts, which may cause pelvic pain